Each scholarship has specific requirements defined by the person (or people) who started the scholarship.

 The FAFSA Submission Summary (FSS) is sent to you after your FAFSA has been processed.
 It is a summary of your FAFSA information and may include further instructions.

-The Student Aid Index (SAI) is part of your SAR.
+The Student Aid Index (SAI) is part of your FSS.
 It is the amount you and your family are expected to contribute to your college education for one year.
 The contribution may be through personal payments or through loans.

 Some schools may offer you enough financial aid (through grants and/or loans) that you will not have to pay all of this amount; other schools will offer less financial aid, requiring you to pay more than this amount.